 The city's most popular gay strip bar, Dick's, is a bit of an effort to find, as it's tucked amid a row of industrial concerns, but it's also very near several airport hotels along University Drive.
 The bar is well-regarded for its hunky dancers, and it's perhaps most famous because one of those handsome guys—David Hernandez—went on to show off his considerable vocal endowment as a finalist on American Idol (in 2008).

-Attractive and modish Fez is a hot spot among the GLBT set for brunch as well as cocktails, dinner, and late-night happy hour.
+Attractive and modish Fez is a hot spot among the LGBT set for brunch as well as cocktails, dinner and late-night happy hour.
 Cocktails like the mint chipper (vanilla vodka, creme de menthe, Godiva white chocolate, and cream) appeal to sweet-tooths, while the food menu tends toward share-friendly, eclectic dishes (many with Middle Eastern influences), such as spicy harissa hummus, apricot-honey-glazed salmon, Kisra flatbread pizzas, and cumin-cinnamon-carrot soup.

 You walk down a short alley behind the stellar downtown Scottsdale restaurant Cowboy Ciao to reach Kazimierz, a charmingly secretive-seeming spot with a warm, inviting interior of cushy chairs and antique wine barrels.
 The wine selection here is astounding, and there is live music some nights.
 You can order delish bar food (Egyptian flatbread pizzas, chicken kabobs, three-cheese fondue), but if you're really hungry, slip next door to Cowboy Ciao, which features some of the most creative and delicious globally inspired American food in the valley.